javaseeds/javaseeds.github.io/_posts/2019-10-13-rebooting-and-considering.md

 But in the coming weeks, I have these articles along with functioning sample code to be published

 - How to unit test Validation code
   - One sample using Micronaut's new validator
-  - Another sample using Spring Boot v2.1.x and Hibernate's Validato
+  - Another sample using Spring Boot v2.1.x and Hibernate's Validator
 - Sample apps for AWS that I've been learning how to do lately
   - DynamoDb, including the very useful LocalDynamoDB
   - Elasticache, specifically Redis, that I started playing with at work with AWS Kinesis Streams